cadethacker/openid-connect-spa-best-practices/README.md

 ### New to this whole OAuth2/OpenID Connect thingy?

 Check the Further Reading at the bottom.
-There are tons of good resources for begininers, but this is a journey not a simple library you pull down and plug and run.
+There are tons of good resources for begininers, but this is a journey and not a simple library you pull down and plug and run.
 Security is a daily effort, not 1 feature in the backlog.
 Become a student of this, I promise it will pay off.

-If you are just getting started, here is an outstanding video services from Oracle, focus on videos 4-10.
+If you are just getting started with OAuth2 and OpenID Connect, here is an outstanding video services from Oracle, focus on videos 4-10.

 [Oracle Learning Library - Cloud Standards - Security](https://www.youtube.com/playlist?list=PLKCk3OyNwIzuD_jxWu-JddooM2yjX5q99)